 Prof Niki Alsford

-Dr Niki Alsford is Reader in Asia Pacific Studies at the School of Humanities, Language & Global Studies at UCLan and is Director of the International Institute of Korean Studies and Co-director, along with Dr Lara Momesso, for the Northern Institute of Taiwan Studies.
+Dr Niki Alsford is Reader in Asia Pacific Studies at the School of Humanities, Language & Global Studies at UCLan, Director of the International Institute of Korean Studies and Co-director, along with Dr Lara Momesso, for the Northern Institute of Taiwan Studies.

 Prof Alsford is a historical anthropologist/ethnohistorian by training and welcomes proposals for doctoral research on Asian Pacific history and society in particular he is interested in supervising projects on anthropological studies of Taiwan, Pacific nation studies and Monsoon Pacific ethnohistories

 Prior to joining UCLan, Professor Alsford was Research Fellow at the Oriental Institute, Czech Academy of Sciences as part of a research project titled: Power and Strategies of Social and Political Order of which his contribution was primarily the continuation of his work on comparative Taiwan social history.
 A core part of this project explored the formation and development of urban spaces in the Asia Pacific region.

 professor Alsford is an appointed Research Associate at the Centre of Taiwan Studies at SOAS, the University of London and a Research Fellow at Ewha Institute of Unification Studies at Ewha Womans University in Seoul, South Korea.
 He was formally an elected executive board member of the European Association of Taiwan Studies (EATS).
 He is currently a strand convenor for the Social History Society and is Co-Editor of the BRILL Series in Taiwan Studies and the Routledge Korean Series.
 He has worked on a number of collaborative projects that include the Shung Ye Museum of Formosan Aborigines, the Council of Indigenous Peoples, and the National Museum of Taiwan History.

 He is a Fellow of Royal Asiatic Society, Fellow of the Royal Anthropological Society, and Country of Origin Expert (Taiwan) for the International Refugee Rights Initiative (IRRI)